Artificial Intelligence Enabled NOMA Towards Next Generation Multiple Access: Efficient Machine Learning Paradigms for Cluster-Free SIC and Beamforming Design

-While GNN enabling distributed coordination, it still inherits the black-box nature of deep learning.
+Despite enabling distributed coordination, GNN still inherits the black-box nature of deep learning.
 Therefore, the neural network architecture is often cumbersome and awkward, which requires elaborate manual designs, intricate experiences and expertise.
-In particular, large GNN \textit{network depth} (namely the number of GNN layers) and \textit{message embedding size} will incur high communication and computation overheads.
-Nonetheless, if they are too small, the representation capability of the neural network model may be insufficient, thus deteriorating the system performances.
-To intelligently explore desirable GNN architecture, we propose a novel AutoGNN architecture \cite{AutoGNN} for distributed multi-cell SIC and beamforming optimization, as shown in Fig. \ref{fig_AutoGNN}.
+Particularly, large GNN \textit{network depth} (namely the number of GNN layers) and \textit{message embedding size} will incur high communication and computation overheads.
+However, if they are too small, the representation capability of the learning model may be insufficient, thus deteriorating the system performances.
+To intelligently explore desirable GNN architecture, we propose a novel AutoGNN architecture for distributed multi-cell SIC and beamforming optimization, as shown in Fig. \ref{fig_AutoGNN}.
 The proposed AutoGNN can automatically self-optimize the GNN architecture whilst training the GNN model parameters.
-Inspired by NAS\cite{AutoML_2019}, it realizes the self-optimization through an auto-learned module that has a dual-loop structure.
+Inspired by NAS \cite{AutoML_2019}, we achieve the self-optimization via an auto-learned module, which has a dual-loop structure.
 The GNN \textit{network depth} is designed in the outer loop, while the \textit{message embedding size} of each GNN layer is configured in the inner loop.
-We develop a differentiable bi-level learning algorithm to jointly learn the auto-learned module and the GNN model parameters \cite{AutoGNN}.
+The auto-learned module and the GNN model parameters can be jointly learned based on the bi-level differentiable learning \cite{DARTS}.